top of page

 One thing to note:

 Packed snow is usually okay to hike on, especially with snowshoes, but ice is a different story.
 Some of the trails in Lake Tahoe can be icy, depending on the yearly conditions.
-Crampons and polls can help, but I usually avoid icy trails altogether.
+Crampons and poles can help, but I usually avoid icy trails altogether.
 I have found Eagle Lake, Maggies Peak, Mt Tallack, and most of the trails in Tahoe's Desolation Wilderness to be particularly icy in the winter.

 Before you go, be sure to subscribe to the blog so you don’t miss the latest blog posts, videos, and other good stuff.
 You can also check out more adventures on Instagram and YouTube!